ZePandawan/ZePandawan/README.md

 - 🌱 I’m currently learning Java, JavaScript, Python
 - 💬 Ask me about my different projects
-- 📫 How to reach me: vincentreix54@gmail.com or Stelary_Pandawan#7225 on Discord
+- 📫 How to reach me: vincentreix54@gmail.com or @kc_pandawan on Discord